Kanupriya-12/SC5010-Data-Science-Project/README.md

-# Project Scope
+# Project Motivation and Scope
 Startups are becoming more prevalent in the digital age.
-The Internet provides many opportunities for people to start businesses in the software and services space.
+The Internet provides many opportunities for people to start businesses in the software and services space, for instance.
 However, for investors, it is challenging to determine the prospects of a given startup.

 To address this, we aim to produce a machine learning model that can predict startup success based on metrics like number of funding rounds, funding total, and the year the startup was founded.
 We define success as a startup that has acquired, ipo, or operating (conditional) as its status.
 To be considered a success, operating status has to be accompanied with a funding total above the median of all operating startups.
 This leaves us with a binary classification problem.